 2) Know the participants and choose the theme

-It is very important to keep in mind that the games cannot last too much because keeping motivation high could be difficult, but they cannot be too short because this way the dynamic may not have effect on players’ motivation due to the lack of time.
-From our experience, these kind of dynamics should last for no less than two months and no more than four months.
+It is very important to keep in mind that games cannot last too much because keeping motivation high could be difficult, but they cannot be too short because the dynamic may not have effect on players’ motivation due to the lack of time.
+From our experience, these kind of motivational games should last for no less than two months and no more than four months.

 4) Number of stages and game speed